 In the early hours of the morning of 18th April 1944 RAF Bradwell Bay things were routine, not too busy.
-However, this was the final night of Goering’s ‘Little Blitz’ and there was a lot of enemy aircraft returning to their bases on the continent, a lot of them were JU88’s, following the East Coast.
+However, this was the final night of Goering’s ‘Little Blitz’ and there was a lot of enemy aircraft returning to their bases on the continent, a lot of them were JU88’s, following the east coast trying to find their way home.
 488 squadron (NZ) was scrambled to catch the enemy aircraft.
 This was to be a good night, 2 JU88’s was bought down.
 One by F/Lt J.A.S.
 Hall, this was to be Halls 4th victory.
 The other aircraft was downed by W/O Bourke, this was the first ‘Hun’ bought down by a New Zealand NCO.

 The aircraft passed over flying control at about 600 feet.
 Both Group and Sector controls confirmed the aircraft was friendly and so green flares were fired to give permission to land.
 Mosquitos waiting to land were told to orbit the base to allow the aircraft in distress to land.The aircraft made a belly landing with the port engine on fire.
 The fire and ambulance crews had a surprise on their arrival.
 Rather than the expected Lancaster Bomber the aircraft was in fact a German JU 88!